vivek9142/next-backend/README.md

 ## Interact with frontend by Form

 We're making form in index.js and we'll try to interact with backend using this form.

+##  Using API Routes To Get Data.

+If I still enter a request and send it to /api/feedback through the browser URL bar, that will automatically be a get request.
+Therefore, it will not trigger this if block or it'll not make it into this if block because the method is not post, but get.

+And therefore this line of code will execute which is why we see this response.
+And now that we got this response, of course, let me also make it crystal clear that you can also handle incoming get requests in whichever way you want.

+let's say for incoming get requests we wanna get access to all our feedback objects that were stored and return those as JSON.
+So that in our front end application, we could also send a behind the scenes request to fetch all feedback entries and display them on the screen.